Skip to Main Content

 For a complete list of terms necessary to understand trademarks, visit the USPTO - Glossary page.

-There are seventeen USTPO-produced videos/tutorials to help you understand the trademark searching and filing process.
+There are several USTPO-produced videos to help you understand the trademark searching and filing process.